Skip to main content

 Why bundles exist

-Many useful plugins are published in Codex, Claude, or Cursor format.
+Many useful plugins are published in the Agent Plugins, Codex, Claude, or Cursor format.
 Instead of requiring authors to rewrite them as native OpenClaw plugins, OpenClaw detects these formats and maps their supported content into the native feature set.
-You can install a Claude command pack or a Codex skill bundle and use it immediately.
+You can install an Agent Plugins package, a Claude command pack, or a Codex skill bundle and use it immediately.

 Install a bundle